Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/toppanel.md

 </div><div class="content">
 {: .callout-title}
 #### Warning
 SubtypeId **must be unique within a blend file**.
 Measures have been implemented to ensure that it is but there's still a small chance of it happening.
-If it does happen, undo to before it did.
+If it does happen, use Blender's `UNDO`-functionality to revert to before it appeared.
 </div></div>

 ### Grid Scale